 In many states it is a punishable offense to have sex in public.
 It’s typically treated as a misdemeanor, but not all states have the same rules and guidelines for penalizing this behavior.
 In the state of Virginia, it’s illegal to have sex in public, and the charges can quickly become compounded depending on how the crime occurred.

 Never gamble with your future, and keep your personal, sexual life private.
 You can face many charges on top of the public sex charge, and depending on the nature and severity of the crime, you could be facing high fines or even jail time.
-If you have been caught or accused of having sex in public, contact Scott C. Nolan today for a free case evaluation.
+If you have been caught or accused of having sex in public, contact The Law Office of Scott C. Nolan, PLLC today for a free case evaluation.
 You have the right to work with a lawyer to defend you, and our team has the resources to help.

 What Can I Be Charged With If I Have Sex In Public?

 There are many other charges that can come into play when two individuals are found to be having sex in public.
 Indecent exposure is one charge that you may face.
 Indecent exposure encompasses the display or exposure of an individual’s private parts.
 Since during sex these parts are exposed to the public, this charge is often added to the list of crimes you may be charged with if you have sex in public.
 However, it’s important to remember that even if you are found to be having sex in public and your private parts are concealed or somehow not exposed, you can still be arrested for having sex.

 Additionally, some states have laws that govern lewd acts, which include sexual acts.
 These are typically classified as misdemeanor crimes as well.
 States that do have lewd act laws use them to govern behavior that are typically sexual in nature, even if both parties were clothed, therefore there’s no way to “correctly” or “legally” have sex in public.